 No discussion of Nashville music is complete without a mention of the Grand Ole Opry.
-One of the most famous musical venues in Nashville, the Grand Ole Opry has a rich history that has colored the culture of Nashville since its inception.
+One of the most famous music venues in Nashville, the Grand Ole Opry has a rich history that has colored the culture of Nashville since its inception.

 Marathon Music Works

-A bright new home at the Nora Liff Opera Center, and a schedule that brings opera education and classic performances to students throughout the area are just two of the exciting aspects of this unique venue.
+A bright new home at the Nora Liff Opera Center and a schedule that brings opera education and classic performances to students throughout the area are just two of the exciting aspects of this unique venue.
 It can also be rented and transformed into an event center to showcase other creative endeavors.

 Legends Corner is known as the home of legendary country music.
 It's a top music venue in Nashville with plenty to offer guests.
 Here's what you can expect when you come to Legends Corner.

-There are many honky-tonks in the downtown Broadway area and Legends Corner is one of the most popular.
+There are many honky-tonks in the downtown Broadway area, and Legends Corner is one of the most popular.
 It's a great place to enjoy country music and more than just covers from some local bands.
 The prominent location draws many, along with the excellent dance floor.
 You will find both locals and visitors throughout.

-Many top artists have played at Legends Corner including:
+Many top artists have played at Legends Corner, including:

 - Darrius Rucker